Macroeconomic and Monetary Developments in 2010-11-

 Released on the 2nd May 2011

-The Reserve Bank of India today released the Macroeconomic and Monetary Developments in 2011-12.
-The document serves as a backdrop to the Monetary Policy Statement 2012-13 to be announced on April 17, 2012.
+The Reserve Bank of India has released the Macroeconomic and Monetary Developments in 2010-11 as a background to the Monetary Policy Statement 2011-12

 Global Economic Conditions